 Smoke inhalation can cause problems in several ways:

 Carbon monoxide is a gas produced in many fires.
-When inhaled, carbon monoxide prevents the blood from carrying oxygen so tissues do not get enough oxygen (see also Carbon Monoxide Poisoning) Carbon Monoxide Poisoning Carbon monoxide poisoning is common.
-Symptoms may include headache, nausea, drowsiness, and confusion.
-The diagnosis is based on blood tests.
-Carbon monoxide detectors, adequate venting of furnaces... read more .
+When inhaled, carbon monoxide prevents the blood from carrying oxygen so tissues do not get enough oxygen (see also Carbon Monoxide Poisoning) Carbon Monoxide Poisoning Carbon monoxide is a colorless, odorless gas that is produced when many materials are burned and can be toxic when breathed in large amounts Carbon monoxide poisoning is common.
+Symptoms may... read more .

 Many household and industrial substances release cyanide when burned and cause cyanide poisoning Systemic Asphyxiant Chemical-Warfare Agents There are many types of chemical-warfare agents that affect different parts of the body.
 Systemic asphyxiants poison cells throughout the body and include Cyanide compounds Hydrogen sulfide... read more .